ploio/docker-elasticsearch/README.md

 * [Kopf][]: `http://xxx:9200/_plugin/kopf/`

 Ports exported are : `9200` and `9300`
-Volumes exported are : `/var/lib/elasticsearch`
+Volumes exported are : `/var/lib/elasticsearch` and `/var/log/elasticsearch`

 ## Usage